emmajanedrews/base-template/_posts/2018-03-29-how-buyers-and-sellers-can-win-a-multiple-offer-situation.md

 The end of the first quarter is almost here, so today’s topic is a scenario that many buyers and sellers are facing in our current market: a multiple offer situation.
 I have some tips and advice for both sides of the transaction so no matter which side you’re on, you can get the best deal possible.

-**If you’re a buyer, here are five tips you can follow that will help you beat out other offers and close on your dream home:&nbsp;**
+**If you’re a buyer, here are five tips you can follow that will help you beat out other offers and close on your dream home:**

 **1. Offer more money.** It's that simple—money talks.
 If you’re pre-approved for $250,000, I suggest looking at homes in the $200,000 to $245,000 range so you have the capacity to raise your offer.
 At the end of the day, nothing works better than gree.